 To develop and empower public health leaders through interprofessional education, practice, and research.

-Goal 1.
 Instruction.
-The MPH program will prepare public health graduates with a sound knowledge and skills base in public health.
+The MPH program will develop public health professionals through instruction which equips them with knowledge and skills reflective of public health science.

-Goal 2.
 Research.
-The MPH program will engage in high-quality research that leads to advances in public health.
+The MPH program will engage in research that leads to advances in public health.